apache/beam/website/www/site/content/en/blog/beam-yaml-release.md

 Writing a Beam pipeline can be a daunting task.
 Learning the Beam model, downloading dependencies for the SDK language of choice, debugging the pipeline, and maintaining the pipeline code is a lot of overhead for users who want to write a simple to intermediate data processing pipeline.
-There have been strides in making the SDK’s entry points easier, but for many, it is still a long way from being a painless process.
+There have been strides in making the SDK's entry points easier, but for many, it is still a long way from being a painless process.

 To address some of these issues and simplify the entry point to Beam, we have introduced a new way to specify Beam